 Agentic Environment Generation and Policy Evaluation#

 Agentic environment generation creates Arena environments from natural-language prompts, then reuses the generated environment graph specs for downstream policy evaluation.
-This workflow shows how agentically composed environments can be used by the policy runner, the sequential batch evaluation runner with the variation system, and policy-specific evaluation flows such as GR00T and PI.
+This workflow shows how agentically composed environments can be used by the policy runner, the Experiment Runner and its variation system, and policy-specific evaluation flows such as GR00T and PI.

 Todo